github/developer.github.com/content/guides/getting-started.md

           https://api.github.com/user/repos

-In this minimal example, we create a new repository for our blog (to be served on [GitHub Pages][pages] perhaps).
+In this minimal example, we create a new repository for our blog (to be served on [GitHub Pages][pages], perhaps).
 Though the blog will be public, we've made the repository private.
-In this single step, we'll also init it with a README and a [nanoc][nanoc]-flavored [.gitignore template][gitignore templates].
+In this single step, we'll also initialize it with a README and a [nanoc][nanoc]-flavored [.gitignore template][gitignore templates].

-The resulting repository will be found at `https://github.com/<your usrname>/blog`.
+The resulting repository will be found at `https://github.com/<your username>/blog`.
 To create a repository under an organization for which you're an owner, just change the API method from `/user/repos` to `/orgs/{org name}/repos`.

-Let's fetch our newly created repository:
+Next, let's fetch our newly created repository:

     curl -i https://api.github.com/pengwynn/blog